 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-2 Noncalcified Nodules Found in Lung
+Are 2 Noncalcified Nodules In The Lung Cancer

 I am a 64 year old female.
-I have smoked for about 30 years about 10 cigarettes daily.
-What are the chances that these 2 nodules are really granulomas or might this be an early stage cancer.
+I have smoked for about 30 years with 10 cigarettes daily.
+What are the chances that these 2 nodules are really granulomas or might this be early stage cancer.
 Also, 6 months seems like a long time to me for a follow/up CT scan.
 If I stop smoking, is there any chance that these nodules will go away?

 A follow/up CT scan of the chest is recommended in 6 months.
 I await your expertise.